gregory-lee-bartholomew/fedora-on-zfs/README.md

 # Installation

 The following commands, if run from a Fedora Linux live image, will download this script and use it to install a minimal Fedora Linux OS with a mirrored-disk configuration on /dev/sdX and /dev/sdY.
 All existing data on /dev/sdX and /dev/sdY will be erased.
+You might need to install the `git-core` package if the git command is unavailable. **TIP**: Try running `lsblk -o +model` if you are unsure what device paths correspond to the disks on which you want to install Fedora Linux.

     $ sudo -i
     # git clone https://github.com/gregory-lee-bartholomew/fedora-on-zfs.git